NiklasElsaesser/FaceBias/README.md

 ### Problem:
-To demonstrate and show the "natural development of bias" in a face recogniation algorithm, paired with a sentiment analysis, based on insufficient diversified input.
+Face recognition algorithms, paired with sentimental analysis, need to be trained with a great amount of diversified inputs to consistenly achieve correct results.
+A "naturally developing bias" arising from insufficient diversified input is no rare case in machine learning.
 </br>

 ### Hypothesis: